 - Enhance and develop skills in program coordination, leadership, collaborative teamwork. communication, public speaking and networking.

 - Increase knowledge of health and wellness issues through specialized training.

 - Collaborate with various student organizations and campus departments.

-- Develop concrete skills to enhance your resume.
+- Develop concrete skills and accomplishments for a stronger resume.

 - Opportunity for mentoring and personal/career development.

 - Earn non-hospital volunteer hours to apply towards dietetic internship application.

 - Meet new people and have fun!